 In the event the magistrate does not have sufficient jurisdictional power to administer sentence or reach a final determination in the case, he conducts what is known as a preliminary hearing on the warrant.
 At this hearing the defendant may "waive to the grand jury", by which he states that he does not want to have a preliminary hearing, in which case it becomes necessary to introduce evidence proving that he has violated the law.
 He has the right also to introduce evidence showing that he has not violated the law and if the magistrate believes that the law has been violated, and by the defendant, the magistrate at the conclusion of the preliminary hearing, holds the defendant for the action of the grand jury.
 When a defendant is convicted by a magistrate and takes an appeal, or is held to the grand jury, he is either placed in jail to await the next term of the circuit court and the sitting of the next grand jury, or may, except in capital cases, be admitted to bail by the magistrate.
 If the case be a capital case, by which is meant a case involving the death penalty as a maximum punishment, bail can only be granted upon a proper showing before the judge of the court of record having criminal jurisdiction of the county, by which is meant, the circuit, upon a showing that the case, if tried, would not result in a sentence involving the death penalty.
-Bail may be granted either with or without surety, in the discretion of the form of which may be seen by referring to the Section on Procedure in Criminal Cases in Magistrate's Court.
+Bail may be granted either with or without surety, in the discretion of the magistrate, or the judge, whoever, fixes the bail, and is executed by the signing of what is commonly called a bail bond, the form of which may be seen by referring to the Section on Procedure in Criminal Cases in Magistrate's Court.